 People who continue to have severe and distressing experiences may lead happy and successful lives in all other respects, such as work and relationships.
-Many people find that the hardest part of recovery is overcoming prejudice, discrimination, lowered expectations and the pressure to subscribe to a 'sick role'.7
+Many people find that the hardest part of recovery is overcoming prejudice, discrimination, lowered expectations and the pressure to subscribe to a 'sick role'.7 This can be particularly hard for people who in addition to experiencing psychosis are also members of devalued or disadvantaged groups in terms of ethnicity, gender, sexual preference, age or social class.8 A Mental Health Foundation study suggested for example that 'recovery approaches focusing on getting black women back into employment and education are not going to be effective unless they are also equipped to deal with the oppressions that they face in society.9

 The important outcomes are those that the person themselves sees as significant.
-'Getting better' means different things to different people; for some, reducing the frequency or intensity of the experiences is most important, but for others it is other things - improved relationships, confidence, self-worth, greater engagement in work and activities, being able to cope with everyday life, material well-being, physical health, hope for the future and a sense of purpose.
-It is important that measures of outcome capture these aspects as well as reduction in 'symptoms'.
+'Getting better' means different things to different people; for some, reducing the frequency or intensity of the experiences is most important, but for others it is other things - improved relationships, confidence, self-worth, greater engagement in work and activities, being able to cope with everyday life, material wellbeing, physical health,10 hope for the future and a sense of purpose.11 It is important that measures of outcome capture these aspects as well as reduction in 'symptoms'.^{12, 13}